iannight10412/Joint-ego-noise-reduction-source-localization-and-beamforming-for-rescue-vehicles/README.md

 # Joint ego noise reduction, source localization and beamforming for rescue vehicles

 This repository contains the software and communication architecture for an autonomous search-and-rescue mobile platform.
-The system is designed to lock onto distress signals (human voices) using sound source localization, dynamically plan a path, and autonomously navigate to the target while avoiding obstacles
+The system is designed to lock onto distress signals (human voices) using sound source localization, dynamically plan a path, and autonomously navigate to the target while avoiding obstacles.

 ## System Architecture